 Located in Whites Creek, Tenn., the property encompasses an inn, the Natchez Hill Winery, Fontanel Records, a massive music venue and much more.

-The Natchez Hill Winery hosts Fontanel Friday, a weekly live music program broadcast on Nashville’s WSM 650 AM.
+The Natchez Hills Winery hosts Fontanel Friday, a weekly live music program broadcast on Nashville’s WSM 650 AM.

 Mandrell chose the name “fontanel,” the name for the soft spot on top of a baby’s head, because she considered the home to be her family’s “soft spot.”
 Today, the mansion’s formal dining room provides a serene environment for all families.